-516 ARTS is pleased to announce Speak Out: Art, Design & Politics, opening right before the election on Saturday, November 1, 6-8pm.
-Guest Curator Abby Goldstein, Associate Professor of Art at Fordham University in New York, assembled a provocative two-floor exhibition featuring artists from across the country and the world who are not afraid to speak out.
+Speak Out: Art, Design & Politics is curated by Abby Goldstein, Associate Professor of Art at Fordham University in New York.
+This provocative two-floor exhibition features artists from across the country and the world who are not afraid to speak out.
 In the past, the power of print was enormous; people could be jailed for what they said, performed or put in print, and this is still true today in a few countries.
 In our present culture we are bombarded by a plethora of messages that jostle for our attention and flood our eyes and ears through print, performance and the media.
 This exhibition showcased artists and designers who have taken on the challenge of creating socially and politically charged messages that are responses to and meditations on injustices and atrocities around the globe.